bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 If one looks closely we can see that `mask` is only demanded when `mk_supply` is run.
 However while a call to `mkSplitUniqueSupply` will return `mk_supply` as an executable action it might never be run by the caller.

-This means the closure for `mk_supply` has to capture the Char in order to compute the mask in case it get's run.
+This means the closure for `mk_supply` has to capture the Char in order to compute the mask in case it gets run.
 GHC does also not seem to create a shareable closure for mask, which means if demanded mask will be recomputed for each supply constructor allocated.
 Quite the waste!